xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-test-hooks.md

 description:
 ---

-The integration of Cucumber framework in Katalon Studio allows you to include Cucumber test hooks, which work at the start and the end of a scenario in a behavior-driven development (BDD) test.
-To learn more about test hooks in Cucumber framework, you can refer to this document: [Cucumber Hooks reference](https://cucumber.io/docs/cucumber/api/#hooks).
+The integration of the Cucumber framework in Katalon Studio allows you to include Cucumber test hooks, which work at the start and the end of a scenario in a behavior-driven development (BDD) test.
+To learn more about test hooks in the Cucumber framework, you can refer to this document: [Cucumber Hooks reference](https://cucumber.io/docs/cucumber/api/#hooks).

 This guide shows you how to create and use Cucumber hooks in Katalon Studio.